-Cost Sharing: See your Schedule of Benefits for information about: deductibles; copayments; coinsurance; and out-of-pocket maximums.
+Cost Sharing: See your Schedule of Benefits for information about: deductibles; copayments; coinsurance; and out -of -pocket maximums.
 Note: Providers may refuse to provide covered services if you do not pay required cost-sharing.

 Prior Authorization from Plan Authorized Reviewer: There are certain covered services - both inpatient and outpatient - that must be authorized (approved) in advance by a plan authorized reviewer.
 These requirements are known as "prior authorization."
 Your network provider will request prior authorization from the plan on your behalf.
 The plan authorized reviewer will: review your request within legally set timeframes; and determine if the proposed service should be covered as medically necessary for you.
 The plan will then tell your provider and you if coverage for a proposed service has been approved or denied.
-To check on the status of a request or the outcome of a prior authorization decision: call your provider, or call the plan at 1-855-833-8120.
+To check on the status of a request or the outcome of a prior authorization certain coverage for a 2000 certain certain certain coverage.